jannikmi/jannikmi/README.md

 My other interests include: AGI, computational geometry, knowledge representation and reasoning, machine and reinforment learning.

 With my open source projects I want to give back to the community I owe so much to.

+❗I am currently looking for an on-site Data Science / ML job in Berlin 🎓👨‍💻 ❗

 You can contact me on [LinkedIn](https://www.linkedin.com/in/jannik-michelfeit-546b7a181/) or via [Mail](mailto:github@michelfe.it).